jblaine/solarized-and-modern-putty/README.md

 Usage Detailed
 ==============
 1. Read "What You Get" below to ensure this is what you want to set for your "Default Settings" profile in PuTTY.
+2. (Optional, most modern Linux distros have this): Test your intended destination systems for the putty-256color terminal definition by running ```infocmp putty-256color```
 2. Download the .reg file (review it in a text editor for your own security conscience)
 3. Double-click on it to set the settings in the Windows registry, then use PuTTY to change anything you don't like.
 4. Make new host-specific PuTTY profiles from within PuTTY (they will inherit your Default Settings).